An asset in a catalog contains information about data or data analysis. There’s no limit to the number of assets in a catalog.

 - Asset format.
 Automatically detected.

 - Tags.
 Metadata that makes searching for the asset easier.
-Tags can contain only letters, numbers, underscores, dashes, and the symbols # and @.
-Click + between each tag.
+Tags can contain only spaces, letters, numbers, underscores, dashes, and the symbols # and @.
+Click to add tags.

 - If the catalog has data policies enforced, a classification for the data asset.